How to Begin Healing from Childhood Trauma as an Adult

 At the same time, some trauma is deeply rooted and can feel overwhelming to process alone.
 When this is the case, working with a trauma-informed therapist can provide additional safety, support, and guidance.

 Childhood trauma does not have to define your adult life.
-Through awareness, self-compassion, grounding practices, and reflection, you can begin to release the hold of the past.
-For some people, this process also includes working with a trauma-informed therapist, especially when deeper patterns feel difficult to shift alone, and approaches such as EMDR and somatic therapy can offer additional support in processing and integrating these experiences in a safe and guided way.
+Through awareness, self-compassion, grounding practices, and reflection, many people begin to experience greater ease and stability over time.
+For some, working with a trauma-informed therapist can also be an important part of that process, especially when deeper patterns feel difficult to shift alone.

 As a Registered Clinical Counsellor, I offer online counselling for women across British Columbia.
-When you feel ready, you can book a consultation or session to begin working together in a safe, supportive space.
+When you feel ready, you can book a consultation to begin working together in a safe, supportive space.